material-motion/material-motion/languages/somelanguage.md

 ---

-## Conjunctions
+## Connectors

-Conjunctions are used to connect a motion type and a value.
+Connectors are conjunctions used to connect a motion type and a value.

 ### To